c6g4/katacoda/docker-run/step2.md

 `pwd`{{execute}}

 Still we are just moving around inside the docker container.

+You can quit the shell by typing `Ctrl-D` as usually.
+The docker container will then stop as well.

 Docker is great for providing an encapsulated environment, and there is a smaller risk to do harm to damage to the outside just by accident.